Excel Statistics

-How to use Excel Statistical Functions?
+How To Use Excel Statistical Functions?

-#1: Find Average Sale per Month
+#1: Find Average Sales Per Month

-For example, look at the below data of monthly sales value, cost value, and profit value columns in excel.
+For example, look at the below data of monthly sales value, cost value, and profit value columns in Excel.

 - Open the AVERAGE function in the B14 cell.